Xeno333/1042/docs/gameplay.md

 Wood nodes must be broken with an axe

+## Crafting

+Crafting is done in the 3x3 slots in the inventory.
+There is not a crafting guid in this phase, though I would like to add it soon.

+## Cooking

+If you get some raw food, like pork from a pig, you can cook it.
+Cooking is done by placing raw food near a burning node.
+After a given ionterval the food will cook.

 ## Mining

 Ores are worthless in their natrual state, they must be broken into nuggets in order to be processed.
 This is done by mining them with a pick.
 Once mined they can be aranged into a 3x3 square in the crafting slots in your invintory to make a nugget block.